What are the Qualifications to be a Notary Wedding Officiant?

 After the ceremony, the marriage certificate should be filed and submitted to the town clerk’s office typically within 7-15 days.
 The notary must sign the certificate as the officiant and include all required information.
 The certificate should be signed before two witnesses, and the notary does not count as one.

-Lastly, you should record the marriage ceremony in your notary journal.
+Lastly, you should record the marriage ceremony in your wedding notary journal.
 Include the date, the couple’s names, and the ceremony’s location.

 What is the Dress Code for a Wedding Officiant?